AntonOresten/DynamicStructs.jl/README.md

 ## Features

 - Create structs with both static fields and dynamic properties
+- Use `mutable struct` to allow modification of static fields
 - Add, modify, and delete dynamic properties at runtime
-- Full type safety for static properties
+- Full type safety for static fields
-- Dynamic properties use `OrderedDict` under the hood, maintaining insertion order for predictable iteration
+- Access the underlying `OrderedCollections.OrderedDict` of dynamic properties with `properties(ship)`:
 - Custom show method for pretty-printing:

 ```julia